wellesley-cs230/wellesley-cs230.github.io/hw3.md

 4. the flights's destination city.

 ### Step 2: Constructor
-Create a constructor for a Flight object.
+Create a constructor for a `Flight` object.
 This should take as input all the needed information to create a flight.
 Think carefully: how many parameters should it have?
 What types should these parameters be?

-### Step 3: instance methods
+### Step 3: Instance methods
-1. **toString()**
-As with any other class you write, define a **toString()** method to provide the means of printing the contents of the object in an informative and concise way.
+1. `toString()`.
+As with any other class you write, define this method to provide the means of printing the contents of the object in an informative and concise way.
 Don't forget to use this method as you test your code in the main().

-2. **isAnAlternative()**
-a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's origin and destination are the same as the input flight's origin and destination.
+2. `isAnAlternative()`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's origin and destination are the same as the input flight's origin and destination.

-3. **isAStopOver()**
-a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's destination is the same as the input flight's origin.
+3. `isAStopOver()`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's destination is the same as the input flight's origin.

 ### Step 4: Static methods
 Create the following methods:

-1. **readFlight()**:
-a *static* method that asks and collects from the user all the information regarding a flight.
-Using this information, it creates a Flight, and returns it.
+1. `readFlight()`, a *static* method that asks and collects from the user all the information regarding a flight.
+Using this information, it creates a `Flight`, and returns it.
 This method takes as input a `Scanner`.

-2. Make sure to include a  **main()** method, for testing purposes.
+2. Make sure to include a  `main()` method, for testing purposes.
 As always, make sure you test all the methods you have defined, and to test each method before moving onto the next one.

-It is important that you write code in your <code>main()</code> method to test your program thoroughly.
-In it create a few Flight objects, and test all your methods on them.
+It is important that you write code in your `main()` method to test your program thoroughly.
+In it create a few `Flight` objects, and test all your methods on them.
 You can take a look at the result of [(this testing code)](assign202/FlightTesting.txt) for inspiration.
 Save the results of your testing into `FlightTesting.txt` to be submitted with your source code.

-### Notes and tips:
+### Notes and Tips:

 Our experience shows that early-stage programmers make a few common mistakes that could be avoided with a more careful final reading of the specifications (i.e., the description of the assignment in our case).
 We thought of helping you in this careful reading by adding here a few items to review before submission: